 Shooting Flambient Real Estate Shots

-I showed how to do this in my room with a lower ceiling, but we used the high ceiling for the class to shoot.
+I showed how to do this in my room with a lower ceiling, but we used the high ceiling for the class’s shooting.

-Photo made with five bracketed photos combined to create an HDR ambient photo using Lightroom.
-Then flash shots of the room and the images blended in PhotoShop.
+The photo was combined with five bracketed photos to create an HDR ambient photo using Lightroom.
+Then, the flash shots of the room and the images were blended into PhotoShop.

 Here is the Step-by-step process

-Camera Settings to start: ISO 400, ƒ/7.1 & Shutter speed will be based on the metering.
+The Camera Settings to start are ISO 400, ƒ/7.1, and the Shutter speed will be based on the metering.

-Shoot 5 bracketed exposures of -2EV, -1EV, 0EV, +1EV, +2EV.
-I find I have to skew this up one stop, as you see in this example.
+Shoot five bracketed exposures of -2EV, -1EV, 0EV, +1EV, and +2EV.
+As you can see in this example, I have to skew this up one stop.

-When shooting interiors, you are usually shooting one stop brighter than what the camera would say is normal.
-This is because most interiors have a lot of light or even white walls.
+When shooting interiors, you usually shoot one stop brighter than what the camera would say is normal.
+This is because most interiors have a lot of light or white walls.

-Whatever the exposure is for the frame in the middle of the two over and underexposed frames, make a note of the shutter speed.
+Whatever the exposure is for the frame in the middle of the two over- and underexposed frames, note the shutter speed.
 If there is no window with light coming in like here, you would be sure your shutter speed is two times faster.
 I shot 1/20 for the middle shot.
 Based on that, I would have shot at 1/80 to be two stops darker.

 However, I made it even darker to get closer to the outside exposure.
 So, to get the outside balanced, I shot at 1/160 using my flash to get a good exposure inside.
 If it is too dark or light, I adjust the power of the flash to get a good exposure.